kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 .........................

-With the knowledge we have at this moment, it is easy to make a small utility that looks for a spectral axis in a FITS file and if it can find one, it convert 5 pixel coordinates in the neighbourhood of CRPIX to world coordinates for all allowed spectral translations::
+With the knowledge we have at this moment, it is easy to make a small utility that looks for a spectral axis in a FITS file and if it can find one, it converts 5 pixel coordinates in the neighbourhood of CRPIX to world coordinates for all allowed spectral translations::

    from kapteyn import wcs